 How taking time off may affect your visa

 If you defer or take a leave of absence, it may affect your student visa.
-Swinburne must let the Department of Immigration and Border Protection know whenever it approves a deferral or leave of absence application.
+Swinburne must let the Department of Home Affairs know whenever it approves a deferral or leave of absence application.